nerdvegas/gitch/README.md

 ## Examples

-To list the tags present in your changelog:
+To list the entries (ie tags) present in your changelog:

 ```
 ]$ gitch -l
 ```

-To sync the latest changelog tag to github release notes:
+To sync the latest changelog entry to github releases:

 ```
 ]$ gitch
 ```

-To sync a specific changelog tag to github release notes:
+To sync a specific changelog entry to github releases:

 ```
 ]$ gitch <tag>